neyob1/ActiveDirectoryLab/Documentation/AD-Lab-Walkthrough.md

 ### 6. Task Automation with Powershell

-Objective: Task automation is beneficial because instead of doing tasks manually in AD such as creating users manually like we did earlier in step 2, we can write a script that does all of it for us.
-For this step I utilized Powershell to create a user and fill all the attributes for that user.
+Overview: Task automation is beneficial because instead of doing tasks manually in AD such as creating users manually like we did earlier in step 2, we can write a script that does all of it for us.
+For this step I utilized Powershell to create an individual user for the domain.

-The script I used to create the user can be seen below
+Powershell script to create the user:

 <img width="500" height="400" alt="Automating Task w Powershell" src="https://github.com/user-attachments/assets/609051e2-f99b-435b-8330-94382dd5a8c8" />